Shchuchyn: History

-Afterwards it was administratively located in the Lida County in the Nowogródek Voivodeship of interwar Poland.
+Afterwards it was administratively located in the Lida powiat in the Nowogródek Voivodeship of interwar Poland.
 According to the 1921 census, the population was 63.1% Jewish, 36.3% Polish and 0.6% Belarusian.

 During World War II, the town was first occupied by the Soviet Union, then by Nazi Germany from 25 June 1941 until 13 July 1944, and re-occupied by the Soviet Union afterwards.
 German forces killed about 2,180 Jews from the Shchuchyn ghetto, with the majority of them killed on 10 May 1942.

 In 1962, Shchuchyn was granted town status.

 Air base

 Until the collapse of the Soviet Union Shchuchyn was a home of one of the biggest Soviet air bases with over 5,000 personnel assigned to it in the 1990s.
 The history of the Soviet air force presence in the city goes back into 1941 with a wing of Polikarpov I-16.
 The air base hosted different types of the Soviet planes throughout the years, such as IL-28, MiG-15, MiG-19, An-14, MiG-21, MiG-23, MiG-25, and others.
 Most famously in the early 1990s it was a home of about 40 MiG-25BM defense-suppression aircraft, which represents the vast majority of this modification of MiG-25 ever produced.
 The base was controlled by the 95th air wing.
 The base's runway is 2,500 meters long.